codeSavvy-ln/Azure-Data-Pipeline-Project/README.md

  All the code for silver and gold layer stored in databricks notebook can be triggered from ADF itself.
 - **silver** Data is in Delta format here, Data loaded here will be cleaned and SCD type 2 will also be implemented and then this will be sent to the gold layer.
 - **gold** - Data is in Delta format here , Fact and Dimension table are implemented here.

+### **Step 3: Data Transformation with Azure Databricks** 🔄

+Using Azure Databricks, the raw data from the bronze container was transformed into a structured format.
+---

 ---